 You may want to analyse the numerical data that is collected for the performance indicators or you may want to collect new data.
-Here you will find resources to assist you in developing questionnaires and surveys, information about experimental research, data analysis and economic analyses.
+Here you will find resources to assist you in developing questionnaires and surveys, Following, an introduction to performance metrics, the page contains information about questionnaires and surveys, trial methodology, data analysis and economic analysis

 This resource provides practical guidance on how to design a questionnaire or a survey.
 It has a good level of detail about what should be considered when preparing such a tool.

 This gives clear guidance on how to develop a survey.
 The information would also be relevant to developing questionnaires.
-In particularly this resource contains guidance about how to word survey questions.
+In particular, this resource contains guidance about how to word survey questions.

 Social Return on Investment (SROI) is one form of economic evaluation.
 It looks at the social value created.
 This short document provides an accessible introduction to SROI, but if you want to conduct an economic evaluation accessing additional support would be advantageous.

 This document provides more detail about how to use and conduct a Social Return on Investment but again we would still recommend accessing additional support if this is possible.